1988 Winnetka attacks: Marriage and divorce

-Russell attended one of her therapy sessions in September 1985, shortly after their third anniversary, and found that she'd never really told her therapist about her problems.
-His family was pressuring him to dump her but he continued to resist and hope things would work out.
-Russell bought Laurie a gift of a pink sweatsuit and a bouquet of flowers, but she carried the flowers around with her even after they wilted and died, and refused to take off the sweatsuit for fear that Russell would leave her if she did.
-In October, he announced he was parting ways with her.
-Laurie moved back in with her parents and her mental problems escalated.
-The divorce negotiations were acrimonious, with Dann claiming that Russell was abusive, and telling him if she couldn't have him, nobody could.
-Over the following months, police were called to investigate various incidents involving Dann, including several harassing phone calls made to Russell and his family.
-In April 1986, Dann accused Russell of breaking into and vandalizing her parents' house, where she was then living.
+Russell attended one of her therapy sessions in September 1985, shortly after their third anniversary, and found that she'd never fully disclosed her problems to her therapist.
+His family began pressuring him to divorce her, however Russell hoped she would improve and bought Laurie a gift of a pink sweatsuit and a bouquet of flowers.
+She proceeded to carry the flowers around with her even after they died and refused to take off the sweatsuit for fear that Russell would leave her if she did.
+In October, he announced he wanted a divorce.
+Laurie moved back in with her parents and her psychological problems escalated.
+The divorce negotiations were acrimonious, with Laurie claiming that Russell was abusive, and telling him if she couldn't have him, nobody could.
+Over the following months, police were called to investigate various incidents involving Laurie, including several harassing phone calls made to Russell and his family.
+In April 1986, Laurie accused Russell of breaking into and vandalizing her parents' house, where she was then living.
 On May 5, she purchased a Smith & Wesson Model 19 .357 Magnum, telling the salesman that she needed it for self-defense.
 She filled out all the registration work and received the gun three days later.
-Since Laurie did not have a criminal record, she was able to legally obtain a firearm but police were concerned and unsuccessfully tried to persuade Dann and her family that she should give it up.
-During June, Dann was in the process of divorce negotiations with Russell in which her father Norm demanded a $100,000 lump settlement with $20,000 monthly alimony payments for ten years.
-Although Russell was financially well-off, Laurie had no need of this kind of support and his lawyers demanded a copy of her college records to prove she was able to financially support herself.
+Since Laurie did not have a criminal record, she was able to legally obtain a firearm but police were concerned and unsuccessfully tried to persuade Laurie and her parents that she should surrender it.
+During June, Laurie was in the process of divorce negotiations with Russell in which her father demanded a $100,000 lump settlement with $20,000 monthly alimony payments for ten years.
+Although Russell was wealthy, his lawyers argued Laurie had no need for this level of financial support and demanded a copy of her college records to establish she was able to financially support herself.
 After obtaining them, they found out that she never graduated and had never been a research assistant.

-In August 1986, Dann contacted her ex-boyfriend Steve Witt, who was by then a resident at a New York hospital and now married to a different woman, and claimed to have had his child.
-As he had not seen Laurie in five years he dismissed her claim as unbelievable, Dann called the hospital where he worked and claimed her ex-boyfriend had raped her in the emergency room.
+In August 1986, Laurie contacted her ex-boyfriend Steve Witt, who was by then a resident at a New York hospital and now married to a different woman, and claimed to have given birth to his child.
+As he had not seen Laurie in five years he dismissed her claim; Dann called the hospital where he worked and claimed her ex-boyfriend had raped her in the emergency room.